-41 Given the very high cost of the intervention, it is unlikely that percutaneous edge-to-edge 42 repair would be cost effective compared with standard mitral valve surgery in patients who

-43 are eligible for surgery.
+Given the very high cost of the intervention, it is unlikely that percutaneous edge-to-edge repair would be cost effective compared with standard mitral valve surgery in patients who are eligible for surgery.

-1 In the COAPT trial, the rate of heart transplant surgery was lower in the MitraClip arm than in

-2 the medical management arm.
-It is possible that for some people on the heart transplant list,

-3 MitraClip is a cost-effective alternative to heart transplant.
-However, the relative costs and

-4 benefits in this subpopulation are uncertain.
+In the COAPT trial, the rate of heart transplant surgery was lower in the MitraClip arm than in the medical management arm.
+It is possible that for some people on the heart transplant list, MitraClip is a cost-effective alternative to heart transplant.
+However, the relative costs and benefits in this subpopulation are uncertain.

-5 4.4 Comparisons with published studies
+4.4 Comparisons with published studies

-A UK cost-utility analysis based on a population with mixed primary and secondary mitral 6 7 regurgitation found MitraClip to be cost effective at £22,153 per QALY gained.
-The analysis 8 was not based on a randomized trial but on a non-randomised registry with a control group 9 obtained retrospectively.
-Furthermore, the population studied had mixed primary and secondary MR. A second Japanese study based on a mixed primary and secondary MR 10 population found an even lower incremental cost per QALY gained: £13,549.
-Likewise, this 11 12 analysis was not based on a RCT but on a propensity score matching study.
-Overall, 13 compared to this analysis, these two studies seem to suggest that MitraClip is even more 14 cost effective in a population with mixed aetiology which is biologically reasonable as people 15 with primary MR are expected to benefit more from a MitraClip intervention.
+A UK cost-utility analysis based on a population with mixed primary and secondary mitral regurgitation found MitraClip to be cost effective at £22,153 per QALY gained.
+The analysis was not based on a randomized trial but on a non-randomised registry with a control group obtained retrospectively.
+Furthermore, the population studied had mixed primary and secondary MR. A second Japanese study based on a mixed primary and secondary MR population found an even lower incremental cost per QALY gained: £13,549.
+Likewise, this analysis was not based on a RCT but on a propensity score matching study.
+Overall, compared to this analysis, these two studies seem to suggest that MitraClip is even more cost effective in a population with mixed aetiology which is biologically reasonable as people with primary MR are expected to benefit more from a MitraClip intervention.

-16 Two different economic evaluations based on the COAPT trial were identified in the 17 literature.
+Two different economic evaluations based on the COAPT trial were identified in the literature.
 The first took a US perspective.
-Although the differences between the US 18 health care system and the UK NHS in terms of costs do not allow to make a meaningful 19 comparison, the health outcomes can be still compared.
-Over a lifetime horizon, the US 20 analysis estimated an increase in life expectancy of 1.13 years and in QALYs of 0.82.
-This is 21 in line with the results of the guideline analysis which found MitraClip to increase life expectancy by 1.44 years and QALYs by 0.87.
-A second analysis based on COAPT was 22 conducted from the UK NHS perspective.
-This analysis reported an ICER of £30,057 per 23 24 QALY gained which is very close to the incremental cost per QALY gained of £30,283 found 25 in this model.
-The incremental costs and incremental QALYs were similar but slightly higher 26 than our estimates.
-They found that MitraClip costs £32,267 more per person whereas our 27 analysis found a difference of £26,505.
+Although the differences between the US health care system and the UK NHS in terms of costs do not allow to make a meaningful comparison, the health outcomes can be still compared.
+Over a lifetime horizon, the US analysis estimated an increase in life expectancy of 1.13 years and in QALYs of 0.82.
+This is in line with the results of the guideline analysis which found MitraClip to increase life expectancy by 1.18 years and QALYs by 0.69.
+A second analysis based on COAPT was conducted from the UK NHS perspective.
+This analysis reported an ICER of £30,057 per QALY gained which is very close to the incremental cost per QALY gained of £30,175 found in this model.

-28 4.5 Conclusions
+4.5 Conclusions

-29 This economic evaluation demonstrated that mitral edge-to-edge repair with MitraClip device

-- 30 is slightly above £30,000 per QALY gained for treating severe mitral regurgitation in - 31 inoperable patients with secondary mitral regurgitation.
+This economic evaluation demonstrated that mitral edge-to-edge repair with MitraClip device is slightly above £30,000 per QALY gained for treating severe mitral regurgitation in inoperable patients with secondary mitral regurgitation.